These bat-shaped vegan truffles are made with brownies stuffed with vegan candy bars.

 Pinch off a tiny piece and shape it into a ball.

-Set the tiny ball onto a parchment paper lined baking sheet or cutting board.
+Set the tiny ball onto a baking sheet or cutting board lined with unbleached parchment paper.

 Repeat with all of the eyeball dough or until your tray or cutting board is filled with eyeballs.